When you’re using an external wastegate, one of the coolest things about it is the ability to use a dump pipe AKA screamer pipe.

 There’s nothing like the sound of the wastegate opening with an attention-grabbing growl.
 It’s also one of the easiest and most efficient ways to vent access exhaust from the turbo system.

-The external dump offers more flexibility, options, and easier installation, especially with v band flanged wastegates.
+The external dump pipe offers more flexibility, options, and easier installation, especially with v band flanged wastegates.
 With the v-band you can rotate the pipe as needed to make sure it clears everything.

 When you’re looking for a screamer pipe, there are a few things you want to check for.